-Ethereum is a programing platform that allows users to make decentralized apps, or dapps, that use their proprietary blockchain.
+Ethereum is a programming platform that allows users to make decentralized apps, or apps, that use their proprietary blockchain.
 Developers will then use Ether, Ethereum’s token, to power these applications.
 So, while Ether can be bought and sold on the open market, its main purpose still is to power applications and not to serve as a currency per se.

 The Case for Bitcoin

 If you want to make a comparison between Bitcoin and Ether, you could say that Ether is more like oil and Bitcoin is more like gold.
 And just like gold, Bitcoin is easily recognizable and can be a reasonable store of value.
 Bitcoin is also easily exchangeable.
 Another thing Bitcoin has going for it is mass popularity.
 While most people won’t know the majority of altcoins on the market, everybody knows or have heard about Bitcoin, which gives it a great advantage.